- The Walk to Emmaus

 Heart of Georgia Walk to Emmaus has been sponsoring weekend Emmaus events since 1990.
 Today, two cycles of Walks to Emmaus are held in April and October each year.
 Women and men attend separate weekends, but husbands and wives are encouraged to attend in the same season.
 The video below provides a short overview of the Walk to Emmaus.

 Christians of any denomination, race, or ethnic background are welcome at Walk to Emmaus.
-If you’d like to attend, you can fill out an online application or download an application to mail.
+If you’d like to attend, you can fill out an Online Application in English or Online Application in Spanish We also have both in a downloadable form Download English Pilgrim Application and Download Spanish Pilgrim Application to mail.
+Our English registrar is Lori Overcash and our Spanish registrar is Kathy Adams.
 If you have questions about Walk to Emmaus, we’ve included a list of contacts on this site.

 If you’re a member of the Heart of Georgia Emmaus community, you’ll find some useful resources, a current calendar, and the latest news about our Community.
 You will need to register using the form in the sidebar on the right to gain access to all areas of the website.
 Like all of us, this website is a work in process, so we welcome your comments and suggestions to make it more useful.